Oei Hui-lan: Ambassadress and World War II

 The Koos subsequently relocated to Paris in 1932, where Wellington Koo had been appointed Chinese Ambassador to France, a post he kept until 1940.
 Following the fall of France to Germany during the Second World War, Koo served as Chinese Ambassador to the United Kingdom in London until 1946.
 Koo represented the Republic of China in 1945 as one of the founding members of the United Nations.

 All through this time, Madame Wellington Koo was a celebrated society hostess in Paris and London.
-The great inheritance from Hui-lan's father ensured that the couple could afford to entertain the beau monde of Paris and London on a scale that was beyond the means of most diplomats.
+The substantial inheritance from Hui-lan's father provided the couple with the financial resources to entertain the European social elite in Paris and London.
+Their expenditure on diplomatic hospitality frequently exceeded the standard means of contemporary diplomatic officials.
 In the summer of 1939, she attended Elsie de Wolfe's party for the Maharani of Kapurthala at Villa Trianon in Versailles with a guest list that included Coco Chanel and Elsa Schiaparelli; some considered it Europe's last swan song before the Second World War.

 She also oversaw the education of her two sons by Koo, Yu-chang Wellington Koo Jr. (1922–1975) and Fu-chang Freeman Koo (1923–1977), who attended MacJannet School in Paris, where they were contemporaries of Prince Philip of Greece and Denmark, later husband of Queen Elizabeth II.
 Her eldest son, Lionel Caulfield-Stoker, lived in England with his father and stepmother, Nora.

 Later life

 In 1941, Oei moved to New York City, where her sons Wellington Koo Jr. and Freeman Koo were educated at their father's alma mater, Columbia University.
 Her aim was to use her international connections to persuade the United States to join the war on the Allied side to help China's war effort in Asia.
 Although the Koos were later reunited in New York, the war years and separation had taken their toll; and the couple divorced in 1958.
 She spent the remainder of her life in New York City.

 She authored two autobiographies in collaboration, first in 1943 with the society columnist for The Washington Post Mary Van Rensselaer Thayer, then in 1975 with the journalist Isabella Taves.
-In the 1980s, she was involved in a series of unsuccessful business ventures in her native Indonesia, including shipping, tobacco and bicycles.
+In the 1980s, she was involved in a series of unsuccessful business ventures in her native Indonesia, including shipping, tobacco, and bicycles.

 By the time she died in 1992, she had survived her former husband and both their sons.
-Her son by her first marriage had died in 1954.
 The business empire her grandfather and father built had been broken up by Sukarno following the Indonesian Revolution; and the Republic of China which she and her husband served for many decades had lost the Chinese mainland to the Communist Party.